-Like OSPF, ISIS uses the Shortest Path First algorithm to work out the best route to a prefix.
+Like OSPF, IS-IS uses the Shortest Path First algorithm to work out the best route to a prefix.

 First, you can increase or decrease the cost on a per-interface basis.
 You can even have different metrics for each level:

-set protocols isis interface fe-0/0/0 level 1 metric 50 set protocols isis interface fe-0/0/0 level 2 metric 40
+set protocols isis interface ge-0/0/0 level 1 metric 50 set protocols isis interface ge-0/0/0 level 2 metric 40

-set protocols isis reference-bandwidth 10g
+set protocols isis reference-bandwidth 100g

-Fun fact that you’ll never need in the real world, but is interesting trivia: there’s actually four costs in an IS-IS TLV.
+Hey, here’s a fun fact that you’ll never need to know in the real world, but is interesting trivia: there’s actually four costs in an IS-IS TLV.
 As well as the “Default Metric”, IS-IS also allows you to calculate a path based on the Delay Metric, the Error Metric, and the Expense Metric, which is literally how much money the link costs!

-Having said that, even though these numbers are included in the advertisement (as you can see in this picture), these metrics are always set to 0, and no vendor that I know of actually uses them.
-Still, it tickles me that IS-IS has four costs, including one actual “cost” in the expense!
+Again, remember that all these protocols were invented a long time ago, when there were pretty much only four routers in the entire world.
+The idea that networks could have grown to the size and speed of today was the stuff of dreams.
 Luckily, the gods of the internet made some extensions that support a 24-bit metric field.
 These two TLVs are called the Extended Reachability TLV, and the IP Extended Reachability TLV.
 When you use these, it’s called using the Wide Metric, and is configured like this:

 set protocols isis level 2 wide-metrics-only